-Unlike ReTain, fruit maturity of apples treated with NAA is not delayed; in some cases, it may be accelerated.
-Since the optimal application time for NAA is just before the onset of drop, NAA offers a "rescue" treatment, should the threat of preharvest drop be increased due to unforeseen circumstances.
+Unlike ReTain or Harvista, fruit maturity of apples treated with NAA is not delayed.
+In hot weather and with high rates of Naa, fruit maturity may be accelerated.
+Since the optimal application time for NAA is just a few days before the onset of drop, NAA offers a "rescue" treatment, should the threat of preharvest drop be increased due to unforeseen circumstances.

 A single spray of NAA can provide about 7 days of drop control.
 Since it is less expensive than ReTain, it may be more cost effective to use NAA when only a few days of drop control are needed to conduct an orderly harvest.
 For example, when using ethephon to promote fruit coloring, growers may also use NAA to prevent excessive fruit drop resulting from accelerated fruit maturation.
 When NAA is used to control drop on ethephon-treated trees, the two may be tank-mixed if the fruit are to be harvested within 7 days.
 If the fruit are to be left on the tree longer than 7 days after the ethephon, then NAA should be applied 2 to 3 days after the ethephon.